Wine & Dine Islands

-Mild temperatures and a year-round growing season have set the stage for the Vancouver Island region’s evolution into a casually sophisticated, internationally renowned foodie destination.
-In a bucolic area aptly dubbed the “Wine Islands,” visitors and staycationing residents alike can dive in and relish richly satisfying epicurean pleasures in a variety of unpretentious, rustic, casually hip and/or gourmet settings.
+Mild temperatures and a year-round growing season have spurred the Vancouver Island region’s evolution as a casually sophisticated, internationally renowned foodie destination.
+In an area aptly dubbed the “Wine Islands,” visitors and staycationing residents alike enjoy richly satisfying epicurean pleasures in a variety of unpretentious, rustic, casually hip and/or gourmet settings.

 Sample Vancouver Island wine, mead, cider and premium spirits in more than three-dozen tasting rooms.
-Enjoy local food and drink in candle-lit establishments, on sun-drenched patios or while relaxing in a lively bistro or brewpub.
+Enjoy local food and drink in intimate, candle-lit establishments, on sun-drenched patios or while kicking back in a lively bistro or brewpub.
 Shop at farmgates, country markets and specialty food and liquor stores.
-Join tours led by friendly, knowledgeable food and drink authorities.
-And mingle with the culinary cognoscenti at our many festive annual wine, beer and food festivals.
+Join tours led by knowledgeable food and drink authorities.
+And mingle with the culinary cognoscenti at our many lively annual wine, beer and food festivals.

 Simple, fresh and local sustenence has been the common-sense norm here for millennia, and these qualities again rule supreme.
 A new generation of talented entrepreneurs – many schooled in their respective arts, others in the midst of second careers dedicated to their life’s true passion – have established themselves here in recent decades to work alongside long-time veterans of the scene.